 Omnichannel customer service is support given to customers that is seamlessly and consistently delivered across different devices, touchpoints, and communication channels.

-Phone calls are the most popular contact channel among customers, but other common options include chat, messaging, SMS, social media, and email.
+Digital self-service is the most popular contact channel among customers, but other common options include live chat, email, SMS, social media, and phone.

 With omnichannel service, all parts of a company’s customer support system are connected.
 If a customer starts interacting with a brand on one channel, they can continue the conversation on different channels at a later time.
 There’s no need to repeat or clarify their issue.

-For example, a customer emails a company on Monday about an item they ordered online.
+- On Monday, a customer emails a company about an item they ordered online.

-On Tuesday, they call the company for some additional pricing information, and the conversation picks up exactly where the email exchange left off.
+- On Tuesday, they call the company for additional pricing information, and the conversation picks up exactly where the email exchange left off.

-The customer sends some final chat inquiries on Wednesday, and the agent knows exactly who the customer is, what they ordered, and what information they’ve already received.
+- On Wednesday, the customer sends some final chat inquiries, and the agent knows exactly who the customer is, what they ordered, and what information they’ve already received.

-An omnichannel customer service experience lets customers move conversations forward—on various channels and with different agents.
+An omnichannel customer service experience lets customers move conversations forward — on various channels and with different agents.
 Teams don’t operate in silos.
-Instead, support agents from all contact centers have access to customer data from earlier interactions.
+Instead, support agents from all contact centers can access customer data from earlier interactions.

 Why is it important to embrace omnichannel functionality?